Applications for our 2018 Analyst cohort are now closed. We will reopen applications in October 2018 for our September 2019 intake.

 Applications must have the right to work in the UK.
 We regret to advise we are unable to provide visa sponsorships for internships or our graduate analyst positions.

-Once the application process has closed your CV and personal statement will be reviewed .
+Once the application process has closed your application will be reviewed.
 Successful applications will be invited to attend an interview and assessment centre by one of our recruitment team.

 Yes, we welcome applicants who have experience from previous post-graduate jobs.